 The proud Asahi name that instilled such spirit and hope into its people will not be forgotten.

-K. Endo, Fukuda, Jim Fukui, James Fukui, Ted Furumoto, Jack Hayami, Yo Horii, Tokuichi Inouye, George Ito, Koichi “Kaye” Kaminishi, B. Kasahara, Fred Kato, George Kato, Eddie Kitagawa, Mickey Kitagawa, Yozaemon Kondo, Kodama, Abe S. Korenaga, R. Korenaga, Ken Kutsukake, Ray Kutsukake, Ken Kitamura, Mickey Maikawa, Mike Maruno, Mousie Masuda, Tom Matoba, Sota Matsumiya, Muneo Miike, Koei Mitsui, Matsujiro Miyasaki, Tom Miyata, Harry Miyasaki, Yoshio Miyasaki, Ed Nakamura, Frank Nakamura, Sally Nakamura, Ken Nakanishi, Joe Niimi, Toragoro Niimi, Roy Nishidera, Nag Nishhara, Ken Noda, B. Oda, Tashiro Omoto, Tom Sawayama, Mickey Sato, Jubo Sekine, Shoichi Shima, Ken Shimada, Frank Shiraishi, George Shishido, Kaz Suga, Ty Suga, Ken Suzuki, Tabata, Charlie Tanaka, George Tanaka, Herbie Tanaka, T.H.
+K. Endo, Fukuda, Jim Fukui, James Fukui, Ted Furumoto, Jack Hayami, Yo Horii, Tokuichi Inouye, George Ito, Koichi “Kaye” Kaminishi, B. Kasahara, Fred Kato, George Kato, Eddie Kitagawa, Mickey Kitagawa, Yozaemon Kondo, Kodama, Abe S. Korenaga, R. Korenaga, Ken Kutsukake, Ray Kutsukake, Ken Kitamura, Mickey Maikawa, Mike Maruno, Mousie Masuda, Tom Matoba, Sota Matsumiya, Muneo Miike, Koei Mitsui, Matsujiro Miyasaki, Tom Miyata, Harry Miyasaki, Yoshio Miyasaki, Ed Nakamura, Frank Nakamura, Sally Nakamura, Ken Nakanishi, Joe Niimi, Toragoro Niimi, Roy Nishidera, Nag Nishhara, Yo Nishizaki, Ken Noda, B. Oda, Tashiro Omoto, Tom Sawayama, Mickey Sato, Jubo Sekine, Shoichi Shima, Ken Shimada, Frank Shiraishi, George Shishido, Kaz Suga, Ty Suga, Ken Suzuki, Tabata, Charlie Tanaka, George Tanaka, Herbie Tanaka, T.H.
 Tanaka, Chuck Terada, Mickey Terakita, Yuji Uchiyama, Yuki Uno, Ken Yamamura, Roy Yamamura, Bob H. Yasui, Reggie H. Yasui, Ross Yonemoto, George Yoshinaka, Happy Yoshioka, Sutejirio Yoshioka.

 Written and researched by Jason Beck, Curator of the BC Sports Hall of Fame.